reyteves/airline-booking-system/README.md

     - Reliable internet connectivity for users.
     - Availability of a payment gateway API (e.g., Stripe, PayPal).

 ## 5. Visual Mockup Reference

-- To be provided as design wireframes/screenshots linking to flight search, booking pages, and user profile.
+- **Link or Screenshot**: To be provided as design wireframes/screenshots linking to flight search, booking pages, and user profile.
+(Refer to the attached mobile mockups: Landing/Home, Search Results, Book a Flight/Confirmation, My Bookings, User Profile).

 ## 6. Features

-- **Flight Search**: Allows users to find available flights by origin, destination, and date.
+**The Airline Booking System** is structured around the following core features and corresponding UI pages:

+- **FEAT01: Landing/Home**: Provides the initial entry point and search interface.
-- **User Registration and Login**: Users create accounts and log in to manage bookings.
+- **FEAT02: User Registration and Login**: Allows users to create accounts and log in to manage bookings.
+- **FEAT03: Flight Search & Results**: Allows users to find and view available flights by origin, destination, and date.
+- **FEAT04: Flight Selection/Details**: Allows users to choose a specific flight and view full details before booking.
-- **Booking Creation**: Users can select flights, provide passenger details, and book tickets.
+- **FEAT05: Booking Creation (Input Forms)**: Users can select flights, provide passenger details, and finalize the booking inputs.
-- **Payment Processing**: Secure online payment integration to complete booking.
+- **FEAT06: Payment & Booking Confirmation**: Secure online payment integration to complete the booking, leading to a confirmation.
-- **Booking Management**: Users can view booking details and cancel bookings if needed.
+- **FEAT07: Booking Management (My Bookings)**: Users can view their upcoming, past, and cancelled bookings.
+- **FEAT08: User Profile/Account**: Allows users to manage personal information and security settings.

 ## 7. Functional Requirements